 Facilities for which no specific provision is required are assessed collectively for impairment.
-Collective provisions are calculated in accordance with accounting guidance and are representative of credit losses that have been incurred but not yet specifically identified.
-To perform this collective assessment, assets are placed into portfolios with similar characteristics and assessed against parameters based on historical loss experience.
+Collective provisions are calculated in accordance with Australian Accounting Standards and are representative of credit losses that have been incurred but not yet specifically identified.
+For wholesale facilities, the collective provision calculation applies the PD and LGD estimates to the EAD.
+For portfolio managed facilities assets are placed into portfolios with similar characteristics and assessed against parameters based on historical loss experience.
 The historic loss experience is adjusted, where appropriate, for current circumstances, trends and conditions which may affect portfolio recoverability over a period of time.
-The collective provision calculation takes the outstanding exposure by portfolio and applies a PD and LGD estimate determined taking into account the above factors.